🌙 Why Decisions Drain Us

 Improves focus

-Clarity grows when the brain isn’t overloaded.
-With fewer choices pulling at you, it becomes easier to stay present with whatever you’re doing.
+With fewer decisions competing for attention, it becomes easier to stay present with whatever you’re doing.

 Supports health